puppetlabs/puppetdb/documentation/api/query/v4/packages.markdown

 [resources]: ./resources.html
 [inventory]: ./inventory.html

-Package metadata collection, storage, and query is primarily a Puppet Enterprise feature.
-This data is queryable from PuppetDB if it is submitted via the `package_inventory` key in the payload of the `store facts` command, as described in the [facts format documentation.][facts-format]
+> **PE feature**: Package metadata collection, storage, and query is primarily
+> a Puppet Enterprise feature.
+This data is queryable from PuppetDB if it is

-## Packages entity (root query endpoint)

-Package data is available via the root query endpoint, using the `packages` entity name in [PQL][pql] or with a `["from" "packages"]` [AST][ast] query.
+> submitted via the `package_inventory` key in the payload of the `store facts`
+> command, as described in the [facts format documentation.][facts-format]

+## `/pdb/query/v4/packages`

+Returns all installed packages, across all nodes, that match the provided query.

 ### Query fields